swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

   /// A job-local stack-disciplined allocator.
   ///
   /// This can be used to allocate additional data required by an
-  /// executor implementation; memory allocated in this manner will
+  /// executor implementation; memory allocated in this manner must
-  /// be released automatically when the job is disposed of by the
+  /// be released by the executor before the job is executed.
-  /// runtime.
   ///
   /// N.B.
 Because this allocator is stack disciplined, explicitly
-  /// deallocating memory will also deallocate all memory allocated
-  /// after the block being deallocated. struct LocalAllocator {
+  /// deallocating memory out-of-order will cause your program to abort. struct LocalAllocator {

     /// Allocate a specified number of bytes of uninitialized memory.